 Milton is the perfect town to stop for lunch and a wander along the charming streets lined with heritage-listed buildings.
-The town was established in 1860 and managed to preserve so much of its 19-th century charm that National Trust of Australia classified the town as an historic village.
+The town was established in 1860 and managed to preserve so much of its 19th-century charm that the National Trust of Australia classified the town as a historic village.

 Mollymook has that perfect combination of stunning beaches, award-winning restaurants and luxury accommodation that turn a coastal town into a popular holiday destination.
 Although despite the development, Mollymook retains a relaxed atmosphere of a place where you could enjoy doing absolutely nothing.